-Teacher handcuffed, jailed after questioning pay policies
+Deaths threats cause lockdown after teacher handcuffed video

+NEW ORLEANS – A Louisiana school board's office went on temporary lockdown after getting death threats from around the world in response to widely viewed video of a teacher screaming while being handcuffed at a school board meeting.

+The threats have come from as far away as South America, Australia and England, as well as other U.S. states, Vermilion Parish School Board President Anthony Fontana told The Advertiser newspaper Tuesday.
+He said they've been reported to the FBI and local police.

-NEW ORLEANS – A Louisiana teacher was removed from a school board meeting, forcibly handcuffed and jailed after questioning pay policies during a public comment period.
+Middle-school English teacher Deyshia Hargrave was removed from Monday night's meeting, forcibly handcuffed and jailed after questioning pay policies during a public comment period.
 The teacher's union and the ACLU are investigating and two board members are complaining that the board treats women unfairly.

-A video posted by KATC-TV shows middle-school English teacher Deyshia Hargrave complying with a city marshal's orders to leave Monday night's Vermilion Parish School Board meeting in Abbeville, west of New Orleans.
-Next, she is seen on the hallway floor, screaming as the marshal handcuffs her behind her back.
+A video posted by KATC-TV shows Hargrave complying with a city marshal's orders to leave the Vermilion Parish School Board meeting in Abbeville, west of New Orleans.
+Next, she is seen on the hallway floor, screaming as the marshal handcuffs her hands behind her back.

 "Stop resisting," the marshal says, hustling Hargrave toward an exit after lifting her to her feet.